 12 USD worldwide shipping

 This device is designed for educational use.
-It is intended to be used by students or hobbyists and not by professionals.
-This device and the example software is provided as is and should never be used in any circumstance where it is left unattended or could jeopardise the safety of someone.
+It is intended to be used by students, hobbyists and professionals.
+This device and the accompanying software are provided as is and should never be used in any circumstance where it is left unattended or could jeopardize the safety of an individual or property.

 Which sensors is compatible?